makeabilitylab/physcomp/arduino/led-fade.md

 ### A common confusion: analog I/O pins are different!

 A common confusion amongst beginners is mixing up the analog **output** pins and the analog **input** pins.
-For the digital I/O, the input and output pins are the same and configurable to `INPUT` or `OUTPUT` using the [`pinMode`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) command, the analog I/O pins are different!
+For digital I/O, the input and output pins are the same and configurable to `INPUT` or `OUTPUT` using the [`pinMode`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) command, the analog I/O pins are different!
 See the figure below:

 ![Annotated image of an Arduino Uno showing the difference between analog input and output pins](assets/images/ArduinoUno_AnalogInputAndOutputPinsAreDifferent.png)